alovajs/alovajs.github.io/docs/tutorial/02-getting-started/05-global-interceptor.md

 1. `onSuccess`, `onError` and `onComplete` can be set as synchronous functions and asynchronous functions.
 2. The `onError` callback is a capture function for request errors.
 An error thrown in `onSuccess` will not trigger `onError`.
 When an error is caught but no error is thrown or a Promise instance that returns reject status is used, the request will be considered successful and no response data will be obtained.
-3. In 2.0.x and previous versions, `responded` was incorrectly spelled as `responsed`.
-In 2.1.0, the two have been made compatible.
-It is recommended to use `responded` instead of `responsed` in subsequent versions. .

 :::